 One-third of the food produced in the US depends on bees for pollination, and your garden is no exception.
 Cucumbers, squash, melons, and watermelons (all in the cucurbit family) are dependant on bees for pollination.
 And, as we've all heard, bees are becoming scarcer.
 There are, however, a few ways to deal with this scarcity.
-You can purchase cucurbits that were developed to produce seedless fruits in the absence of male pollen (parthenocarpic varieties), for example 'English Telegraph Improved' cucumber.
+You can purchase cucurbits that were developed to produce seedless fruits in the absence of pollen (parthenocarpic varieties), for example 'English Telegraph Improved' cucumber.
 You can also try to attract bees to your garden by sowing pollinator-friendly flowers like borage or alyssum right in your vegetable garden.
 Or, if those options don't work, you can take action yourself and hand-pollinate.

 What to Look For

 If your garden has insufficient pollination, you'll notice that the flowers wither and fall without producing a fruit, or fruit may start to form, but turn yellow, be misshapen, or shrivel.
 Poor or partial pollination can occur when European honey bees visited flowers in a scattered pattern; native bees tend to be more focused, pollinating more methodically.
 It can take 4 bee visits per flower to obtain good pollination.

 How to Hand-Pollinate